Cricket Rules And Regulations

 - To score runs, a team must be batting.
 To take wickets, a team must be fielding.

 - When scoring runs, teams can run between the creases or score boundaries.
-The latter is nearly always worth more runs.
+Boundaries are worth more runs.

-- When bowling, a team can get a batsperson out in multiple ways.
+- When bowling, a team can get a batter out in multiple ways.